-We are all carers.
+We are all carers

 At some point in our lives most of us will either need care or have the responsibility of caring for another.

-Though a vital service for humanity, care remains grossly misunderstood, under-valued and rarely given the credit and attention it deserves.
+Though a vital service for humanity, care remains misunderstood, under-valued and rarely given the credit and attention it deserves.

 Care – a gateway that deepens our relationship with ourselves and another.

 When we care for another, we are called to observe, connect, listen, respond, be attentive, and never impose on them.
 In this relationship, client and carer are equals – no one better or less than.
 One person lovingly supports another for no other reason than because it is their responsibility to do so.
 The person receiving care also has a responsibility to accept (or not) the offering of truly loving care.
 Care teaches us that we never care for one person, we care for everyone through one.
-We closely collaborate with families, friends, healthcare providers, medical practitioners and local communities and work as a unit of one, supporting the person in need of care. and each other.
+We closely collaborate with families, friends, healthcare providers, medical practitioners and local communities and work as a unit of one, supporting the person in need of care, and each other.

-A Carer’s Journal is a collection of articles based on the lived experiences, observations and reflections of carers working across different settings.
+A Carers Journal is a collection of articles based on the lived experiences, observations and reflections of carers working across different settings.
 Their writings reveal and share the joy, beauty and adventure of caring for another.
 For them, to care for and nurture another is exquisite and transformative for both carer and cared for.

-Their writings show us that caring for another is not burdensome, tedious, or exhausting, it is enriching, joyous and revitalising.
+These articles show us that caring for another is not burdensome, tedious, or exhausting, it is enriching, joyous and revitalising.

 ‘With God’s immeasurable love, I live and serve, and its purpose is my way of livingness’’

-Serge Benhayon, There is a Field of Immeasurable Love
+Serge Benhayon, There is a Field of Immeasurable Love.

 Scroll to Top